anticolon/BedsideClock/README.md

 The clock displays the time, date, current weather icon, temperature, and daily high/low.
 When an alarm is armed, the set time appears in red below the date.
 The clock's IP address is shown in the bottom right corner for easy web access.

 ### Setting an Alarm
-**Via the on-screen menu:** Hold the encoder button for 2 seconds to open the menu.
+**Via the on-screen menu:** Hold the encoder button for 1 second to open the menu.
 Navigate to *Wake up* and press to edit the time.
 Then navigate to *Alarm* and press to toggle it on.

 **Via the web interface:** Open the clock's IP in a browser, set the hour and minute with the dropdown selectors, and toggle the switch to arm.
 You can also select the alarm sound, adjust volume, and test playback.